javipriego/RobotExercise/README.md

 # Step1.Program
 How would you use abstraction to make more efficient this robot list?

+consider that aftert this step you cant touch the following part of code related to program:

+            foreach (IRobot robot in robots)
+            {
+                robot.DoStuff();
+            }

 # Step2.Program
 Add a robot that want fight instead of dance